 LaserHindi Sanskrit in Unicode

-Now get LaserHindi Sanskrit® fonts
+Now get LaserHindi Sanskrit fonts in a Unicode-encoded version!

 for Windows